5.2 Youth participation in representative democracy

 Imminent plans to lower the voting age limit

-At this moment, the lowering of the voting age is strongly debated in Flanders (See 5.10 Current Debates).
+The lowering of the voting age is strongly debated in Flanders (See 5.10).

 Special provisions for young people